Ipswich Town F.C.: The Bobby Robson era (1969–1982)

 Robson led Ipswich to two major trophies and several seasons in top flight European football.
 The successful period began in 1973 when the club won the Texaco Cup and finished fourth in the league, qualifying for the UEFA Cup for the first time.
 In the 1974–75 season they reached the semi-finals of the FA Cup for the first time, losing to West Ham United after a replay, and finished third in the league.
 By the late 1970s, Robson had built a strong side with talent in every department, introducing the Dutch pair Arnold Mühren and Frans Thijssen to add flair to a team that featured British internationals including John Wark, Terry Butcher and Paul Mariner, although the Ipswich squad perhaps lacked the depth of established big clubs like Liverpool and Manchester United.
 Ipswich regularly featured in the top five of the league and in the UEFA Cup.
 At their peak in the 1979–80 season, they beat Manchester United 6–0 in a league game at Portman Road, a game where United goalkeeper Gary Bailey also saved three penalties.
 The defeat cost United two points – the margin which eventually separated them and champions Liverpool.
 Major success came in 1978 when Ipswich beat Arsenal at Wembley Stadium to win their only FA Cup trophy.
-The triumph was followed by almost winning the triple in 1980-81.
+The triumph was followed by almost winning the triple in 1980–81.
 Ipswich led the top division for most of the season and were on course to win a second league title plus FA Cup and European honours.
 However, injuries and fixture congestion (a squad of thirteen players played over sixty matches) took its toll and Ipswich ultimately came runners up to Aston Villa (a side they had beaten home and away in the league and in the FA Cup) and were semi-finalists in the FA Cup.
 Ipswich did win the UEFA Cup, however, in 1981 with a 5–4 victory over AZ Alkmaar in the two-legged final.
-The run to the final included a 4–1 win at St Etienne, captained by Michel Platini.
-The club also finished as league runners-up in 1981 and 1982.
+The run to the final included a 4–1 win at Saint-Étienne, captained by Michel Platini.
+The club also finished league runners-up in the subsequent 1981–82 season.

 Robson's success with Ipswich attracted the attention of many bigger clubs, and he was linked with the Manchester United job when Dave Sexton was sacked in May 1981, but the job went to Ron Atkinson instead.
 The Football Association lured Robson away from Portman Road a year later, when he accepted their offer to manage the England national team in July 1982.